whoisdsmith/VAULTSIDIAN/regex-rulesets/Learn RegEx The Easy Way.md

 [Test the regular expression](https://regex101.com/r/E88WE2/1)

-## 6. Greedy vs Lazy Matching
+## 6. Greedy Vs Lazy Matching

-By default, a regex will perform a greedy match, which means the match will be as long as possible.
+By default, a regex will perform a greedy match, which means the match will be as long as
+possible.
 We can use `?` to match in a lazy way, which means the match should be as short as possible.

 <pre>
 "/(.*at)/" => <a href="#learn-regex"><strong>The fat cat sat on the mat</strong></a>. </pre>

 [Test the regular expression](https://regex101.com/r/AyAdgJ/1)

 <pre>
 "/(.*?at)/" => <a href="#learn-regex"><strong>The fat</strong></a> cat sat on the mat. </pre>

 [Test the regular expression](https://regex101.com/r/AyAdgJ/2)

 ## Contribution

 * Open a pull request with improvements

 * Discuss ideas in issues

 * Spread the word

 * Reach out with any feedback [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/ziishaned.svg?style=social&label=Follow%20%40ziishaned)](https://twitter.com/ziishaned)

 ## License